awsdocs/iam-user-guide/doc_source/reference_policies_elements_principal.md

 # IAM JSON Policy Elements: Principal<a name="reference_policies_elements_principal"></a>

 Use the `Principal` element to specify the user \(IAM user, federated user, or assumed\-role user\), AWS account, AWS service, or other principal entity that is allowed or denied access to a resource\.
 You use the `Principal` element in the trust policies for IAM roles and in resource\-based policies—that is, in policies that you embed directly in a resource\.
-For example, you can embed such policies in an Amazon S3 bucket, an Amazon Glacier vault, an Amazon SNS topic, an Amazon SQS queue, or an AWS KMS customer master key \(CMK\)\.
+For example, you can embed such policies in an Amazon S3 bucket, an Glacier vault, an Amazon SNS topic, an Amazon SQS queue, or an AWS KMS customer master key \(CMK\)\.

 Use the `Principal` element in these ways:
 + In IAM roles, use the `Principal` element in the role's trust policy to specify who can assume the role\.
 For cross\-account access, you must specify the 12\-digit identifier of the trusted account\.